-This French-built Saigon Opera House back in 1897 is used for many performances including opera, ballet, musical concerts, Vietnamese traditional dance and plays.
-It may looks small from outside but can seated up to 800 person.
+This French-built Saigon Opera House dates back to 1897 when the building started to host many performances including opera, ballet, musical concerts, Vietnamese traditional dance, and plays.
+It may looks small from outside, but can be seated up to 800 guests.

 People’s Committee Building

 The People’s Committee Building is one of the well-preserved French colonial architecture with a beautiful garden landscape.
-It was originally built as a hotel in 1898 before being used as a city hall at the present.
+It was originally built as a hotel in 1898 before converted into a city hall.
 The best time to visit is in the evening or night when the building is lighted up with LED lights.